mpalourdio/ng-http-loader/README.md

 ## Misc

-Each Spinkit component defined in [SPINKIT_COMPONENTS](src/lib/spinkits.ts#L30) can be used independently.
+Each Spinkit component defined in [SPINKIT_COMPONENTS](src/lib/spinkits.ts#L30) can be used individually.

 ## Credits